lefherz/songs/punk_is_dead/miley.md

 Miley Cyrus is more punk than me
 member of the fucking bourgeouisie
 I am still a boring worker bee
 Miley Cyrus is more punk than me
-Miley Cyrus is more punk than me

-Miley Cyrus is more punk than me
 I don't care about your purity
 We don't need no punkrock school degree